Butch78/BonelessPharmacy/README.md

 - A secure, powerful, flexible set of API endpoints for interacting with the solution from any solution
 - An easy to manage, file-based SQLite database system

+It is with these features and more that Boneless Pharmacy aims to not only be a powerful sales tool but a fully fledged business intelligence tool.

 [Further documentation can be found in our Wiki](https://github.com/Butch78/BonelessPharmacy/wiki)

 ## Getting Started